o3de/o3de.org/content/docs/release-notes/22-10-0/_index.md

 ### sig-network

-- Multiple improvements to the client and server connection experience, including debug text to convey the current step in a connection process, debug text that indicates the connection status in game, and new ImGUI menu options in the launchers.
+- Multiple improvements to the client and server connection experience, including debug text to convey the current step in a connection process, debug text that indicates the connection status in-game, and new ImGUI menu options in the launchers.

-- To aid in debugging of networking serialization issues, we added an optional TypeValidatingSerializer, which raises an assert when serialization results in a type or variable name mismatch.
+- To aid in debugging networking serialization issues, we added an optional TypeValidatingSerializer, which raises an assert when serialization results in a type or variable name mismatch.

 - The Network Target Management Gem adds support for O3DE tools and applications that need a network connection to share information or to support debugging.
-An example of this is connecting the O3DE Editor to a Lua IDE to debug Lua scripts.
+An example of this is connecting O3DE Editor to Lua IDE to debug Lua scripts.

 - Unified Network Spawner Pipeline: Unifies the networking spawning pipeline with the non-network spawnable system.
 This reduces the complexity of networked entity spawning.